-The sixth Asia Pacific Model European Union (APEMU) will be held at the University of Canterbury on 25 and 26 May 2018.
-It brings together 28 postgraduate students from the Asia Pacific region and New Zealand to simulate the European Union’s decision-making process, promoting a better understanding of European Integration.
+The sixth Asia Pacific Model European Union (APEMU) was held at the University of Canterbury on 25 and 26 May 2018.
+It brought together 28 postgraduate students from the Asia Pacific region and New Zealand to simulate the European Union’s decision-making process, promoting a better understanding of European Integration.

-Participants assume the roles of Heads of State and/or Ministers of EU Member States.
-The simulation focuses on the European Consensus on Development, a shared vision and framework for action for development cooperation for the EU and its Member States.
+Participants assumed the roles of Heads of State and/or Ministers of EU Member States.
+The simulation focused on the European Consensus on Development, a shared vision and framework for action for development cooperation for the EU and its Member States.
 It is a blueprint which aligns the Union’s development policy with the 2030 Agenda for Sustainable Development.

-Participants are EU Studies postgraduate students from China, Hong Kong, Korea, Macau, New Zealand, Singapore and Taiwan.
+Participants were EU Studies postgraduate students from China, Hong Kong, Korea, Macau, New Zealand, Singapore and Taiwan.